tjjfvi/cubular/answer.md

 Thus, the above procedure will swap the pieces in the `B` and `C` positions and swap the pieces in the `P` and `Q` positions.

+Note that the `P` and `Q` positions have already been solved, and are the same value when solved.
+Thus, we don't care if `P` and `Q` are ultimately swapped.

 Finally, to solve the `B` and `C` positions, if they're not already solved, we'll apply the Y Permutation to swap them.

 The puzzle is now [entirely solved][solved].

+*Note: in the Old Pochmann method, there is usually a step in between solving the edges and corners: possibly using the [Ra Permutation][ra-permutation] to resolve parity.
+However, because the edges that the Y Permutation swaps are of equal value, this is unnecessary in our case.*

 ### Conclusion

 We did it!

-Thanks for reading the explanation; I hope it was interesting!
+Thanks for reading the explanation; I hope you enjoyed it!
 If you haven't already, I highly suggest checking out [the interactive visualization][cubular].
 If you have any questions, comments, or feedback, please leave a comment or ping me in chat!